travis-ci/travis-foundation/_posts/2018-12-24-Advent-Calendar.md

 # books

-+ How to Respond to Code of Conduct Reports by by Valerie Aurora and Mary Gardiner free download: https://frameshiftconsulting.com/code-of-conduct-book/
++ How to Respond to Code of Conduct Reports by by Valerie Aurora and Mary Gardiner — [free download](https://frameshiftconsulting.com/code-of-conduct-book/)
 + Binti by Nnedi Okorafor
 + Homegoing by Yaa Gyasi
 + Mental load - a feminist comic by Emma